Nathan-Kimutai/Gitsearch/README.md

 ## Technologies
-In the following app we used the following technologie
+In the following app we used the following technologies
 * Angular
-* Typscript
+* Typscripttechnologies
 * Javascript

 ## Contributions